 Dev – Tell us something about your investing mistakes?

-Dev – Do your regret any financial decisions in your life?
+Dev – Do you regret any financial decisions in your life?

 Mr. Anonymous – I have been lucky to have made major decisions well.
-In hindsight, quitting the job and practicing full time investing was very beneficial to my family.
+In hindsight, quitting the job and practising full time investing was very beneficial to my family.

 I can spend time with my daughter and my wife can continue working in NGO.
 I don’t like to manage the money of people I don’t know.
 It becomes difficult to communicate why we are underperforming or why we are not picking stocks now.

 I don’t want to slog very hard as I have already reached my goal.
 I manage many accounts for free.
-Most of my friends don’t pay me for recommending a mutual fund.
+Most of my friends don’t pay me for mutual fund recommendations.